Scalable Computation of Energy Functions for Nonlinear Balanced Truncation: Computing energy functions via polynomial approximations

-Then, an induction argument leads to { equation~\eqref{eq:LinSysforvk}} for $\v_d$ for $k>2$, completing the proof.
-We note that the $\eta$ terms only enter in the $\V_2$ computation, but do not explicitly enter into the formula for the higher-order $\v_i, \ i=3, 4, \ldots$.
+We note that the $\eta$ terms only enter in the $\V_2$ computation, but do not explicitly enter into the formula for the higher-degree $\v_k$ for $2<k\leq d$.
 This is to be expected since \eqref{eq:HinftyenergyFunctions2_Kron} has the $\eta$ term in front of a quadratic polynomial, which enters only the computation of $\V_2$.

-As in Remark~\ref{rem:symmetry}, the symmetry of the $\v_k$ coefficients have to be imposed after solving \eqref{eq:LinSysforvk}. \end{proof}
+\begin{remark} The theory of nonlinear energy functions and their balancing is formulated locally around the origin, see Section~\ref{sec:NLBal}.
+Our assumptions produce positive definite solutions to the algebraic Riccati equations, so the polynomial approximations we compute are guaranteed to be positive in a neighborhood of the origin, and may become negative outside that region.
+When using the polynomial energy functions for balancing and control, one should therefore restrict the region to where the energy function approximations are both positive and well approximated. \end{remark}